General-relativistic hydrodynamics of non-perfect fluids: 3+1 conservative formulation and application to viscous black-hole accretion: A comprehensive formulation of GRDHD via the entropy current

-where \(\zeta\) is the bulk viscosity, \(\kappa\) the heat conductivity, and \(\eta\) the shear viscosity, respectively.
-All of these coefficients are by definition non-negative and they essentially set the timescales over which non-equilibrium effects act to push the equations of GRDHD towards the NS solution.
-Clearly, an inviscid fluid has zero relaxation times.
+where $\zeta$ is the bulk viscosity, $\kappa$ the heat conductivity, $\eta$ the shear viscosity.
+All of the coefficients introduced in Eq. \eqref{eq:tau_Pi} are by definition non-negative and set the timescales over which non-equilibrium effects push the equations of GRDHD towards the NS solution.